Things to do in Chile

 Chile has an abundance of incredibly diverse landscapes leaving visitors a wide range of things to do.
-Walk the Mars-like landscape of the Atacama Desert, sunbathe on Chiloe Island, journey across the Lake District, sip wine in the countryside, and explore the country’s various cities.
+Walk the Mars-like landscape of the Atacama Desert, sunbathe on Chiloe Island, journey across the Lake District, sip Chilean wine in the countryside, tour the capital Santiago or embark on a hiking trip of Patagonia.
 Your travel interests can be easily accommodated.
 Keep reading below for our favorite things to do in Chile!

 Stretching 6500 km, Chile’s unique geography provides landscapes that are out of this world.
 From the driest desert in the world, the Atacama Desert, to the crystal clear lakes of the Chilean Lake District to the towering mountains in Torres del Paine, there is natural beauty found all around Chile.
 The country’s varying landscapes are popular amongst trekkers.
 The trails are well maintained and a large variety of mountain resorts and unique nature lodges are conveniently located at major destinations.

 As the ninth-largest wine cultivator in the world, sampling some of Chile’s most tantalizing wines is a must.
 Thanks to the country’s isolation between the Andes mountain range and the Pacific Ocean, Chile has some of the finest soil in the world for wine cultivation, free of common bacteria found elsewhere in the world.
 Chilean wines are some of the purest and most highly sought after in the world.
 Be sure to stop through some of the country’s most popular wine regions, like Casablanca, Elqui Valley, and Maipo province for stunning landscapes and, of course, wine.